The Air You Cannot See Is Costing India More Than Any Tariff

 First, make National Clean Air Programme targets binding.
 Cities that miss PM2.5 targets should lose access to central funding.
 The programme already exists.
 The consequence mechanism does not.

 Third, enforce the power plant emission deadline and stop extending it.
 Forty-four of 600 plants have installed the required equipment after nearly a decade of extensions.
+The technology exists.
+The deadline must hold.

 Fourth, build a single air management body for the Indo-Gangetic Plain - the flat stretch of northern India running through Punjab, Haryana, Delhi, Uttar Pradesh, Bihar, and West Bengal, home to 544 million people.
 More than half of any city's pollution comes from outside its own borders.
 The World Bank is already working on India's first Regional Airshed Action Plan for this area.
 The government needs to adopt it.